-The profit after taxation for the year amounted to £92,220 (2009 £88,806 profit) A dividend of £500,000 was paid in the year (2009 £nil)
+The profit after taxation for the year amounted to £78,281 (2010 £92,220 profit) The directors do not recommend payment of a dividend (2010 £500,000)

 BUSINESS REVIEW AND FUTURE DEVELOPMENTS

 The Company's business will continue to unwind over the life of the mortgages issued as no further advances will be made.
 Cash is continuing to be collected.